amamaenko/drive-downloader/README.md

-# drivedownloader
+# Drive-Downloader
-A CLI application that allows to do some bulk file operations on the user's Google Drive
+A CLI application for bulk file export from the user's Google Drive's folders.

-# functionality
+# Key functionality
 - download files from a folder
   - specify the source directory name on google drive and the output directory (current directory by default)
   - specify the download format (original, csv)

 # Installation and Use